i-walk-away/pydantic_quest/lessons/pydantic-vs-dataclasses/theory.md

 lot of others.
 This room is the business logic layer.

 So a man approaches the gate.
 This man - the user - wants to know his future, he has a special request: "what age will i be next year?".
-So he writes his age and name on a piece of paper and hands it to sir API Layer.
-It is then the guards responsibility to make sure that the submitted data is valid, before he then goes into the business logic layer and feeds the data into the age calculating machine.
-The output is then received by the guard and handed to the user.
+He writes down his age and name on a piece of paper and hands it to sir API Layer.
+It is then the guards responsibility to make sure that the submitted data is valid before he goes into the business logic layer and feeds the data into the age calculating machine.
+The output is then received by the guard and handed out to the user.

 The busiess logic layer is nothing but a collection of functions that can do different things.
 And the presentation layer is just a user-facing interface that accepts requests and knows which functions to call to achieve what the user wants.
 They have their own respective responsibilities.
-For example, we established in the previous lesson that data validation is better handled *before* it reaches the actual machines.
+For example, as we established in the previous lesson, data validation is better handled *before* it reaches the actual machines.

 In an ideal world, these two layers are so isolated from each other that, as long as the _contract_ between them remains unchanged, one layer can be heavily rewritten without forcing ANY changes in the other.
-Here, _contract_ means the agreed shape of the input and output between the two layers: what fields the input DTO have, and what data is returned.
+Here, _contract_ means the agreed shape of the input and output between the two layers: what fields the input DTOs have, and what data is returned.

 ## The tempting mistake

-So we know that Pydantic is great at validating data, and our business logic layer expects the inputs to be already validated.
-It's tempting to do this:
+So we know that:
+1. Pydantic is great at validating data
+2. our business logic layer expects the inputs to be already validated

+It's theredore tempting to do the following:

 ```python
 def calculate_age_next_year(data: UserFormDTO) -> int: